Covid-19 vaccines Q&A

 Here is a brief summary of these different strategies:

-Inactivated vaccine — The whole virus is killed with a chemical and used to make the vaccine.
+Inactivated vaccine — The whole virus is killed with a chemical and then used to make the vaccine.
 This is the same approach that is used to make the inactivated polio (shot), hepatitis A and rabies vaccines.

 Subunit vaccine — A piece of the virus that is important for immunity, like the spike protein of COVID-19, is used to make the vaccine.
 This is the same approach that is used to make the hepatitis and human papillomavirus (HPV) vaccines.